The General (1926 film): Production

 Filming began on June 8.
 At first, Keaton completely ignored Mack on set.
 She said that "Buster just stuck to the job and to his little clique, and that was all" and that the crew "stopped the train when they saw a place to play baseball."
 Keaton eventually came to like Mack during production, often playing practical jokes on her.
 The atmosphere on set was lighthearted, and every Sunday the cast and crew played baseball with local residents, who often said that Keaton could have been a professional player.

 According to a United Artists press release at the time, the film had 3,000 people on its payroll and cost $400 an hour to make.
 Entertainment trade papers reported rumors that the film's budget had grown to between $500,000 and $1 million, and that Keaton was out of control, building real bridges and having dams constructed to change the depths of rivers.
 Producer Schenck was angry at Keaton over the growing costs.
 There were also numerous on-set accidents that contributed to the growing budget.
-This included Keaton being knocked unconscious; an assistant director being shot in the face with a blank cartridge; a train wheel running over a brakeman's foot, resulting in a $2,900 lawsuit; and the train's wood-burning engine causing numerous fires.
+This included Keaton being knocked unconscious, an assistant director being shot in the face with a blank cartridge, a train wheel running over a brakeman's foot, resulting in a $2,900 lawsuit, and the train's wood-burning engine causing numerous fires.
 The fires often spread to forests and farmers' haystacks, which cost the production $25 per burnt stack.

 On July 23, Keaton shot the climactic train wreck scene in the conifer forest near Cottage Grove.
 The town declared a local holiday so that everyone could watch the spectacle.
 Between three and four thousand local residents showed up, including 500 extras from the Oregon National Guard.
 (Elsewhere in the film, the Oregon National Guard members appear dressed as both Union and Confederate soldiers who cross the landscape in the background of the train tracks).
 Keaton used six cameras for the train wreck scene, which began four hours late and required several lengthy trial runs.
-The train wreck of the "Texas" shot cost $42,000, the most expensive single shot in silent-film history.
 The production company left the wreckage in the riverbed.
 The locomotive became a minor tourist attraction for nearly twenty years, until it was salvaged in 1944–45 for scrap during World War II.